sujii/nextjs-typescript-api-client-sample/README.md

 ## What?

-- Sample Reference API-Client SiglePageAPP with Japan Postcode Search API.
+- Sample Reference: API-Client SiglePageAPP with Japan Postcode Search API.
 - Reactjs with
   - Nextjs
   - TypeScript